Tag Archives: seitai

 Yuki #3

-Continuation of interviews where Régis Soavi, who has been teaching and introducing people to Katsugen undō (Regenerating Movement) for forty years, returns to the core themes of Seitai and Katsugen Undo.
+Sequel of interviews where Régis Soavi, who has been teaching and introducing people to Katsugen Undo for forty years now, gets back to basics about Seitai and Katsugen Undo.
 In this third video, the concept of Yuki is explored.

 Subtitles available in French, English, Italian and Spanish.
 To activate the subtitles, click on this icon.
 Then click on the icon to select the subtitle language.